A UNIVERSAL THEORY OF ETHICS

 VI.
 BACKGROUND: FREEDOM, KNOWLEDGE, AND CONSCIOUSNESS

 An ethical system is a set of rules that provides guidance for and shapes relationships within a group of social beings.
 Ethical systems are built on the moral systems of the members of the group and the moral systems are based on what the members of the group value.
-What people value is determined to some extent by their own personal experiences, as their emotional/motivational connections are shaped by the combination of their genetic propensities and their perceptions from their own unique situations.
-But they can use knowledge, particularly scientific knowledge, to guide them in strengthening or weakening particular emotional/motivational connections in order to optimize the sustainability of those connections that energize them the most.
+What people value is determined by what they have emotional/motivational connections to through their experiences, given their underlying genetic propensities.
+But they can use knowledge, particularly scientific knowledge, to reflect on their experiences and to guide them in strengthening or weakening particular emotional/motivational connections in order to optimize the sustainability of the totality of connections, which means prioritizing connections that lead, directly or indirectly, to continual re-energizing of the totality of connections.
 This is an attempt to develop an approach to achieve that optimization.

-The goal here is to create a fundamental calculus of relationships that can serve as the basis of a robust ethical system that can survive the challenges of revolutionary changes in technology in the third millennium, including those related to Artificial Intelligence, Robotics, and Eugenics or Human Genetic Engineering.
+The goal here is to create a robust ethical system that can survive the challenges of revolutionary changes in technology in the third millennium, including those related to Artificial Intelligence, Robotics, and Eugenics or Human Genetic Engineering.

 II.
 LIFE CIRCUITS